internally displaced people

 Iraq is a country marked by years of conflict.
 Although it is gradually emerging from the crisis stage, the country is still extremely fragile and is facing multiple political, economic, social and security challenges.
 Since the beginning of the conflict with Islamic State in 2014, Iraq has been the scene of violent events which have forced millions of people to become internally displaced in the country.
 The majority have sought refuge in Kurdistan and neighbouring regions.
 In 2017, military operations succeeded in liberating the city of Mosul in northern Iraq.

-In Iraq, of the six million people who fled their homes at the height of the conflict with Islamic State, around 1.5 million are still internally displaced.
-Of these, 70% have been displaced for over three years.
+In Iraq, around 1.3 million people are still internally displaced (of the six million people displaced at the height of the conflict with Islamic State).
+Of these, 70% have been displaced for over five years.
 There are many factors preventing these people from returning to their home regions, including trauma linked to the abuses perpetrated by Islamic State, community tensions, concern about war debris remaining in the area, homes that have been damaged or destroyed, the lack of services available, especially healthcare and education, and the lack of means of subsistence.

 People directly exposed to the conflict, those who were internally displaced, refugees from Syria and host communities are all direct or indirect victims of this conflict.